The Boulton Paul Ground Attack Aircraft Projects (P99, P100 and P101).

 Bearing in mind that if it had gone into production the P100 might not have got into service in time to see combat I've painted it in an ambiguous mode; you could interpret the picture as P100s attacking Panther tanks late in the war, but you could also see it as P100s practising on a range in Western Germany in the late 40's using the hulks of Panthers as targets.

 Strangely, in the late 1980s British Aerospace designed an aircraft for close-air support and to shoot down enemy battlefield helicopters that was very close in layout to the BP P100, although much smaller.
 Called the P1233 SABA, (Small Agile Battlefield Aircraft) it was powered by a turboprop rather than a piston engine.
 Like the P100 it never reached production.
 Perhaps if the P100 had been built it might have stayed in service through the Korean war and on into the early 1960s, like the US Douglas Skyraider.
-Maybe a turboprop powered derivative might have given the RAF an equivalent of the A10 Warthog and still be in service today?
+Maybe a turboprop powered derivative might have given the RAF an equivalent of the A10 Warthog?

 The British Aerospace P1233 SABA project on Flightglobals archive